 To access your official course details for the year you started your degree, please visit the handbook

-Deakin’s Master of Information Technology Management (Professional) will equip you with specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.
+Deakin’s Master of Information Technology Management (Professional) equips you with the specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.

-The Master of Information Technology Management (Professional) will develop your understanding of the many aspects of IT including networking, cyber security, operations, and enterprise systems.
+This course develops your understanding of the many aspects of IT, including networking, cyber security, operations and enterprise systems.